 Use a rubber spatula to smooth the cinnamon filling over the whole dough rectangle.

-Bake at 375 degrees for 20-22 minutes, until the rolls are lightly golden brown and the center rolls are cooked through.
-Note...the time will vary based on how big the rolls are, what type of pan, how close the rolls are packed, etc. They could take up to 25-27 minutes.
+Bake in a preheated oven for 25 minutes, until the rolls are lightly golden brown and the center rolls are cooked through.
+Note...the time will vary based on how big the rolls are, what type of pan, how close the rolls are packed, etc. They could take up to 30 minutes.
 Check the rolls at 20 minutes.
 If they are getting too browned, cover loosely with foil for the remaining baking time.

 While the rolls are cooling, prepare the cream cheese frosting.